SR&ED Capital Expenditures Policy

 Schedule II Capital cost allowances

 A claimant's payment enabling the recipient to acquire a building, or a leasehold interest in a building cannot be included in the pool of deductible SR&ED expenditures as a capital expenditure.
-These types of payments made before 2014 may be allowed as a third-party payment if one of the following conditions is met:
+After December 15, 2024, these types of payments may be allowed as a third-party payment if one of the following conditions is met:

-- the recipient of the payment is an approved research institute or an approved association, provided the claimant and the recipient deal at arm’s length; or
+- The recipient of the payment is an approved research institute or an approved association, provided the claimant and the recipient deal at arm’s length

-For more information, please refer to section 6.2 of the Third-Party Payments Policy.
+For more information, refer to section 6.2 of the Third-Party Payments Policy.

-7.3 Expenditures for capital property that is used outside Canada
+7.3 Expenditures for property that is used outside Canada

 The SR&ED Program is designed to encourage SR&ED in Canada.
-The location of the SR&ED activities will indicate whether the SR&ED is carried on inside or outside Canada.
-If the activity is performed outside Canada, the SR&ED is performed outside Canada.
+The location of the work will indicate whether the SR&ED is carried on inside or outside Canada.

 Expenditures of a capital nature that pertain to SR&ED carried on outside Canada are not included in the pool of deductible SR&ED expenditures.
 These expenditures would be included on Schedule T2SCH8, Capital Cost Allowance and deducted in the normal manner.

-However, expenditures of a capital nature made before 2014 for equipment acquired from outside Canada used in the prosecution of SR&ED in Canada may be included in the pool of deductible SR&ED expenditures provided all other requirements outlined in this policy are otherwise met.
+Capital expenditures for equipment acquired from outside Canada, that is used in the prosecution of SR&ED in Canada may be included in the pool of deductible SR&ED expenditures provided all other requirements are met.

 Paragraph 20(1)(a) Deduction for capital cost of property